 - The customer isn’t sure about the requirements

 - Significant edits are expected during the software development life cycle

 - Risk management is highly essential for the project

 V-shaped SDLC Model

 The V-shaped algorithm differs from the previous ones by the work approach and the architecture.
 If we visualize this model, we’ll see that there appears one more axis, unlike the waterfall and iterative models.
 Along with the first one, they constitute the V letter.
-You can see it in the picture below.

 The V-model is called this way because of the scheme’s appearance and because its primary priorities are Verification and Validation.
 Stages positioned along the left axis display the verification phases, and the ones on the right are responsible for validation.

 Let’s clear the terms in a few words, so there’s no misconception.
 Verification and validation mean different things, though they seem pretty similar.
 The goal of verification is to determine whether the software is consistent with the initial technical requirements.
 Validation, in turn, should confirm whether the product corresponds to the business needs, whether it serves its intended purpose, whether it acts as planned.
 To summarize, verification accounts for aligning features with the technical requirements based on the business requirements.
 Validation manages the last ones.

 These concepts include different types of product testing.
 These methods are located along the respective axes.
 One on the left side necessarily has an associated one on the right.
 For example, the requirement analysis stage corresponds to acceptance testing, system design to system testing, architecture design to integration testing, etc.